salilab/imp/doc/manual/serialization.md

 optimized for size.
 If a smaller file size is desired, the Python `pickle` file can be compressed with a general-purpose compression tool such as `gzip`.

+Note that IMP::Model is handled specially due to its large size.
+Objects that refer to the model (such as restraints or particles) will only include the ID of the model in the serialization stream, not the model itself.
+On deserialization these objects will be reassociated with the model by matching the ID.
+This requires that the model be deserialized before any of these other objects.
+To ensure this, `pickle` a tuple, list, or other ordered Python container containing the model before any other object.

 Serialization relies on the excellent [cereal](https://uscilab.github.io/cereal/) library, which is required to build %IMP.